Skip to main content

 2. Model Router: Automatically select optimal model for each query

-3. Fine-Tuning Pipeline: Customize models for your specific needs
+3. Fine-Tuning Pipeline: Customize models for your specific needs (see my LLM fine-tuning guide)

 4. Federated Learning: Train across multiple nodes while preserving privacy

-So, Should You Take the Plunge?
+Should You Take the Plunge?

 Ask yourself: